 Information and data for flight crews to use on the flight deck has traditionally been in paper format but now much, if not all, of this information is available electronically.
-The Electronic Flight Bag (EFB) is an electronic storage and display system designed to replace traditional paper products in the cockpit.
-EFB devices can also store and display a variety of aviation data or perform calculations such as performance and weight and balance considerations.
+The Electronic Flight Bag (EFB) is an electronic storage, retrieval and display system designed to replace traditional paper products in the cockpit.
+EFB devices can also store and display a variety of aviation data or perform calculations such as performance and mass and balance considerations.
 The scope of the EFB system functionality may also include various other hosted databases and applications.
 Physical EFB displays may use various technologies, screen sizes, formats and forms of communication.

 The use of an EFB introduces a wide variety of hazards and risk that must be carefully managed.

-Contrary to common perception, the application process for use of a Class 3 EFB on M-Registered aircraft is considerably simpler than a Class 1 EFB and requires less supporting documentation than portable EFB’s.
-The IOMAR fully encourage the use of flight crews taking advantage of the full functionality of Class 3 EFBs where possible.
+Contrary to common perception, the application process for use of installed EFB’s on M-Registered aircraft is considerably simpler than most applicants initially thought, requiring less supporting documentation than portable EFB’s.
+The IOMAR fully encourage the use of flight crews taking advantage of the full functionality of installed EFB’s where possible.

 The Isle of Man Aircraft Registry as the State of Registry is required by ICAO Annex 6 Part II & Part III, Section III to “establish criteria for the operational use of EFB functions to be used for the safe operation of aeroplanes/helicopters” and ensure that:

 - The EFB equipment and its associated installation hardware, including interaction with aeroplane/helicopter systems (if applicable) meet the appropriate airworthiness certification requirements.